-API Key = 853a76f7c8d5f4a1ee8bf10a4e0d1f13
+API-key = 853a76f7c8d5f4a1ee8bf10a4e0d1f13

+API-key in which case you simply need to map the value over before you make the authorization calls to 3scale.
 The string acts as both an identifier and a secret token for use of the API.
 It is recommended such patterns are only used either in environments with low security requirements or with SSL security on API calls.
 The operations which can be carried out on the token and application are:

 - Application Suspend: this suspends the applications access to the API and in effect all calls to the API with the relevant key will be suspended